w3c/wot-binding-templates/registry-requirements.md

 7. Reviewer MUST have access to the binding document and to the protocol or media type specification (what the binding specifies)
 8. The submitter MUST fill the GitHub form provided by the custodian to generate the summary document, which is hosted by the custodian together with the registry.
 This form contains the following:
   - Abstract - It MUST contain an abstract with the following information:
-    - What the binding's content is about, e.g. what this protocol is.
+    - What is the content of the binding about, e.g., what is this protocol?
-    - Who should use it
+    - Who should use it?
-    - For which purpose should it be used, e.g. monitoring, process control.
-This SHOULD use terminology of the submitter, i.e. the custodian does not provide definitions for this.
+    - For what purpose(s) should it be used, e.g., monitoring, process control?
+This SHOULD use terminology of the submitter, i.e., the custodian does not provide definitions for this.
   -  Examples - It SHOULD contain examples (can be one) TDs or TMs demonstrating the use of the binding
-  -  It MUST contain Access/Usage restrictions about the binding, protocol, implementation etc. using the terminology and/or documents of the submitter.
+  -  It MUST contain Access/Usage restrictions about the binding, protocol, implementation, etc., using the terminology and/or documents of the submitter.
 A non-exhaustive list of examples of restrictions:
     - Reading the binding document
     - Reading the protocol specification
     - Implementing a non-commercial device/Thing
     - Implementing a non-commercial Consumer application/driver
-    - Conditions for commercial use: E.g. building a commercial product with the binding
+    - Conditions for commercial use, e.g., building a commercial product with the binding
-    - Making a statement about your product's supporting that binding
+    - Making a statement about a product's support for that binding
 9. DISCUSS: What is the objective mechanism to confirm the status change from "initial" to "current"?
 Should we have a test suite?
 Plugfest experience?
   - See https://github.com/w3c/wot-binding-templates/issues/403
 10. The binding MUST contain the following sections in the order presented below.
 The binding CAN contain other sections anywhere, including between the required ones.
 The submitters are encouraged to look at the existing submissions.
 There MUST be at least one operation mapped to a protocol message/vocabulary term.
 The submitter SHOULD use the table template provided in the document for the vocabulary.